 After this we ventured into King Henry VIII’s apartments.
 There was lots of information about the king and his family, including the fates of his six wives and his desire for a son, the rule of his three children and the politics of his court.

 As we walked through the Fountain Courtyard, we stopped by the small rooms dedicated to chocolate, which sounded interesting.
-I had no idea but apparently hot chocolate was very popular in Georgian times, with the King having his own personal chocolate maker living on site!
+I had no idea but apparently hot chocolate was very popular in Georgian times.
+The King even having his own personal chocolate maker living on site!
 Many spices went into it and it sounded pretty delicious.

 The Great Hall is currently closed, although you can still look into it, as they are doing restorative works at the moment (Jan 2020).
-I wasn’t that fussed personally as I walk through Westminster Hall regularly at work which is similar with its large wooden beamed ceiling and in my opinion much more impressive from its superior size and age.
+I wasn’t that fussed personally as I walk through Westminster Hall regularly at work which is similar.
+With its large wooden beamed ceiling, it is in my opinion much more impressive from its superior size and age.
 Don’t tell Henry.

-There were lots of videos projected onto the walls as you went round explaining cooking in Tudor times, as well as some interesting booklets about the supposed hauntings of the Palace, my favourite being the phantom dog and the ghostly cat (although it is supposedly haunted by several of his wives, namely those who were beheaded!).
+There were lots of videos projected onto the walls as you went round explaining cooking in Tudor times.
+Plus some interesting booklets about the supposed hauntings of the Palace, my favourite being the phantom dog and the ghostly cat (although it is supposedly haunted by several of his wives, namely those who were beheaded!).
 They run ghost tours if you are feeling brave and want to find out more about these hauntings.